 Prepare enough space to work in

 This is essential, as you do not want to be dismantling and find yourself cornered with pieces of the frame tumbling down on you.
 Take the time to clear the room the bunk bed is in as much as possible and then move the bed into the centre of the room.
+Once the sections are apart, our guide to wrapping furniture for moving explains how to protect each piece before it goes in the van.
+Dismantling a bunk bed is one of the first tasks to tackle when moving out of your parents house and clearing a shared bedroom.
+Once the frame is broken down, you will need to think about how to store each piece safely, and our guide on packing and organising moving boxes covers the best methods for keeping everything protected.

 Ensure you have someone working with you

 You should never build or dismantle anything with heavy parts without having at least someone in the the room with you, but ideally helping you.
 Dismantling furniture can be dangerous if something gets dropped, especially if you are not wearing proper protective gear like steel toed boots.
+If you are freeing up a room rather than relocating, decluttering your home can help you decide what to keep, donate, or dispose of once the bed is down.
+If the bunk bed will not be going to your new home, read our practical guide on downsizing your belongings before moving to decide what to keep, donate, or dispose of.

 Wear protective clothing